 7. Image Optimization

-Since images account for 50% to 60% of your web pages’ total weight (Radware, 2015), it becomes crucial to optimize images.
+Since images account for 50% to 60% of your web pages’ total weight (Radware, 2015), it becomes crucial to optimize images to speed up Magento.

 Benefits of optimizing images:-